 LASER VISION CORRECTION IS NOT PERFORMED IF:

 • you are under 18 years of age

-• you are pregnant, breastfeeding or it is less than six months since you gave birth
+• you are pregnant, or it is less than six months since you gave birth

-• you have an eye disease, e.g. cataract
+• you have an eye disease, e.g. cataracts

 • you have a disease that affects vision (diabetes, rheumatism)